FDT (song): Reception

 The track became increasingly popular throughout 2016.
 YG called his summer tour to promote Still Brazy the "Fuck Donald Trump Tour" and the song was remixed by G-Eazy and Macklemore, featuring new verses criticizing Trump's comments on banning Muslims from the US.
 Following the election, which saw Trump become president-elect, YG performed the song as the closing number in his set at the 2016 Camp Flog Gnaw Carnival to a positive reception.

 The Los Angeles Times described "FDT" as, "the most prophetic, wrathful and unifying protest song of 2016."

 In early 2019, YG announced he planned to record another Trump-related diss song as a follow-up.

 In October 2020, a 44-year-old Texas man was filmed punching an anti-Trump protester who was playing the "FDT" song outside of a convenience store in Denton, Texas.
 The man who threw the punch was arrested.

 On November 7, 2020, the song topped the iTunes charts after Joe Biden defeated Trump in the 2020 United States presidential election.

-FDT Pt.
-2
+"FDT Part 2"

-On August 16, 2016, YG released FDT Pt.
-2, a sequel to FDT featuring G Eazy and Macklemore.
+On August 16, 2016, YG released "FDT Part 2", a sequel to "FDT" featuring G Eazy and Macklemore.